Cinemagraphe

 Hollywood: The Oral History

-Literally thousands of quotations from famous (and no-so-famous) participants in Hollywood history make up the 768 pages of Hollywood The Oral History, and it is a mostly seamless flow of easy to read remarks, some just a few lines, such as:
+Literally thousands of quotations from famous (and not-so-famous) participants in Hollywood history make up the 768 pages of Hollywood The Oral History, and it is a mostly seamless flow of easy to read remarks, some just a few lines, such as:

 Clint Eastwood: I'm not going to play Hamlet.
 I have no interest in miscasting myself.